DeepPhe/DeepPhe-Viz-v1/README.md

 ### Starting the Neo4J Database Server

+NOTE: the top level directory is referred to as `NEO4J_HOME`, where you see the `bin` and `plugins`.

 After building the [DeepPhe system](https://github.com/DeepPhe/DeepPhe-Release/blob/master/README.md), you will have a `deepphe.db` folder generated in the output folder named `output_graph`.
-Put the generated `deepphe.db` under your `NEO4J_ROOT/data/databases/` and configure the `NEO4J_ROOT/conf/neo4j.conf` to point to this database.
+Put the generated `deepphe.db` under your `<NEO4J_HOME>/data/databases/` and configure the `<NEO4J_HOME>/conf/neo4j.conf` to point to this database.

 ````
 dbms.active_database=deepphe.db
 ````

-You'll also have a file named `deepphe-viz-0.2.0-plugin.zip` in the directory `deepphe-viz-neo4j/target`.
+You'll also have a file named `deepphe-viz-0.2.0-plugin.zip` in the directory `deepphe-viz-neo4j/target` after building the [DeepPhe system](https://github.com/DeepPhe/DeepPhe-Release/blob/master/README.md).
 This compressed file contains a directory named `plugins`.
-The contents of the `plugins` directory must be copied to your Neo4j 3.2.x plugins directory.
-Neo4j 3.2.x uses these libraries in `NEO4J_ROOT/plugins` for the Viz tool to interact with the customized DeepPhe system database.
+All the jar files of the `plugins` directory must be copied to `<NEO4J_HOME>/plugins` directory.
+The Viz tool uses these libraries to interact with the customized DeepPhe system database.

-Then go to the `NEO4J_ROOT/bin` and start the database server by using `./neo4j start` command.

-NOTE: we use `NEO4J_ROOT` to indicate the neo4j directory where you see the `bin` and `plugins`.
+To run Neo4j as a console application, use:
+`./<NEO4J_HOME>/bin/neo4j console`

+To run Neo4j in a background process, use:
+`./<NEO4J_HOME>/bin/neo4j start`

+Once you create a new password for the 'neo4j' user upon visiting the Neo4j Browser at http://localhost:7474 the first time, you'll have full access to the Neo4j database.
+The same username and password will also need to be configured in the Viz tool's configuration file: `configs/neo4j.json` so the Viz tool can talk to the neo4j server.

 ### Launching The Viz Server